rust-lang/book/nostarch/chapter06.md

 }
 ```

-Listing 6-9: Using `let`-`else` to clarify the flow through the function.
+Listing 6-9: Using `let...else` to clarify the flow through the function.

+Notice that it stays “on the happy path” in the main body of the function this
+way, without having significantly different control flow for two branches the
+way the `if let` did.

 If you have a situation in which your program has logic that is too verbose to
-express using a `match`, remember that `if let` and `let else` are in your Rust
+express using a `match`, remember that `if let` and `let...else` are in your
-toolbox as well.
+Rust toolbox as well.

 ## Summary